 FDA Rare Disease Innovation Hub

-On January 15, 2025, the FDA Rare Disease Innovation Hub released its Strategic Agenda, which outlines the actions the Hub plans to undertake during its first year with extensive involvement from the rare disease community, while also addressing questions about the ultimate structure and programs of the Hub.
+On February 2, 2026, the FDA Rare Disease Innovation Hub released its Strategic Agenda, publicly communicating its goals and priorities for the upcoming year to the rare disease community.
 The Strategic Agenda reflects extensive input from and partnership with the larger rare disease community.

-FDA created the Rare Disease Innovation Hub (the Hub) to serve as a point of collaboration and connectivity between Center for Biologics Evaluation and Research (CBER) and Center for Drug Evaluation and Research (CDER) with the goal of ultimately improving outcomes for patients.
+FDA’s Rare Disease Innovation Hub (the Hub) serves as a point of collaboration and connectivity between FDA’s medical products centers – the Center for Biologics Evaluation and Research (CBER), the Center for Drug Evaluation and Research (CDER), and the Center for Devices and Radiological Health (CDRH) – with the goal of ultimately improving outcomes for patients.
 Although the Hub will work across rare diseases, it will particularly focus on products intended for smaller populations or for diseases where the natural history is variable and not fully understood.

 Connect with the Hub